yanhwee/ardupilot-gazebo-ros-guide/README.md

 - MAVROS (ROS package)

 ## Requirements
-Tested on Native Ubuntu 18.04.4 and ROS Melodic.
+Tested on Native Ubuntu 18.04.4.

 ## Quick Installation
 Script defaults to the home directory as the initial working directory, modifiable in the script.